 - Ask a librarian to help you find children’s nonfiction books and nature magazines with colorful illustrations.

-- The Illinois Department of Natural Resources offers beautiful posters, including Illinois Frogs and Toads.
-Find details and an order form online at http://dnr.state.il.us/teachkids/.
+- The Illinois Department of Natural Resources (IDNR) offers beautiful posters, including Illinois Frogs and Toads.
+Find details on IDNR's publications page.

 Observe a frog or toad.

 - Consider observing frogs or toads outdoors, at a pet store, or in a zoo or nature center.
 The laws related to keeping wild animals and releasing them into the wild, plus meeting the animals’ needs, can make it complicated to have a live tadpole, frog, or toad in the classroom.